sayanee/archives/_posts/2008-09-15-awaken-the-giant-within-by-tony-robbins.md

 3. What am i willing to do to make it the way i want it?
 4. what am i willing to no longer do in order to make it the way i want it?

-Chnage a good word to a great word...
+Change a good word to a great word...

 1. alert - energised
 2. all right - superb